6 medjool dates (soaked in 2 tbs of boiling water – do not drain)

-1 tablespoon of rice malt syrup or other sweetener (stevia, coconut sugar)
+1/2 c of rice malt syrup or coconut sugar

-1/3 cup of liquid drained from cooked chickpeas at room temperature (or you can use the can brine, just be mindful of added salt)
+1/3 cup of liquid drained from cooked chickpeas , chilled (or you can use the can brine, just be mindful of added salt)

-- Make the lemon filling: Add all the above ingredients to a sauce pan and bring to boil, while whisking for 5 minutes.
-The mixture will turn into a pudding consistency.
-When you can’t stir it anymore, it is ready.
+- Make the lemon filling: Add the coconut milk and sugar, then add the lemon, at the end add the chia seeds and sift in the arrowroot.
+Bring to boil, while whisking for 5 minutes.
+The mixture will thicken.
+Allow the mixture to cool slightly then place in a blender and blend until smooth.
 Place the lemon filling in the pie crust and cool for 1-2 hours.

-- Make the meringue: Whisk the chickpea liquid and tartar on Medium-High speed until it begins to foam (1-2 min).
-While whisking, add in the rice malt syrup/other sugar 1 Tablespoon at a time until dissolved.
+- Make the meringue: Ahead of time bring the chickpea liquid to the boil, then simmer for 15 minutes.
+It will reduce by about half.
+Allow to cool in the fridge, until cold.
+Whisk the chickpea liquid and on Medium-High speed until it begins to foam (1-2 min).
+While whisking, add in the rice malt syrup/coconut sugar 1 Tablespoon at a time until dissolved.
 As the mixture becomes thicker, drizzle in the Vanilla essence.
-Continue mixing from approx 10-12 minutes, until glossy, stiff peaks form.
-Place the meringue on top of the crust and filling and bake for 30-40 minutes on 180 degrees Celsius until meringue is a golden brown colour.
+Continue mixing from approx 10 minutes, until glossy, stiff peaks form.
+Place the meringue on top of the crust and filling and bake for 20-30 minutes on 180 degrees Celsius until meringue is a golden brown colour.
 Allow to cool for 1-2 hours before enjoying!